 - Avoid "freaking out" or making the conversation about you and your feelings.
 This can be difficult, but it will help your student feel heard and more likely to open up.

 - Avoid judging, evaluating, or criticizing, even if your student asks for your opinion.

 - Express your love and caring for your student.
 Express your desire to help them, when appropriate, or to support them in helping themselves.

 - Praise them for being open and honest with you.

-- "Do you know when you would do it (today, next week)?"
+- "Do you have a plan to kill yourself?
+Do you know when you would do it (e.g., today, next week) and how?"

-- Asking the above questions will allow you to determine if your student is in immediate danger, and to get help if needed.
-If your student is in immediate danger.
+- Asking these questions will allow you to determine if your student is in immediate danger of suicide: If a student acknowledges having a plan for suicide, they are in immediate danger.

 - If your student is in immediate danger, consider this an emergency and call 911 or a suicide hotline

 - If you feel your student isn't in immediate danger, acknowledge their pain as legitimate and offer to work together to get help (e.g., by calling your family doctor or a mental health professional or encouraging your student to do so).
 Consider referring your student to CAPS.